-- A.3.1 The PMPRB is an independent and autonomous quasi-judicial body.
-To ensure this independence and autonomy, the Act provides no power, either expressly or implicitly, to the government to direct the PMPRB or to review its decisions and orders. - A.3.2 Decisions of the PMPRB are subject to judicial review by the Federal Court on substantive or procedural grounds in accordance with administrative law principles. - A.3.3 The PMPRB is composed of Board members, appointed pursuant to subsection 91(1) of the Act, and staff (Board Staff), appointed pursuant to subsection 94(1) of the Act. - A.3.4 The PMPRB has the authority to develop policies and procedures as to how it will carry out its statutory duties in a fair and effective manner.
-Part of the process by which the PMPRB has determined to carry out its statutory obligations is by the administrative separation of its review and prosecutorial functions, performed by Board Staff, and its adjudicative function performed by Board members.
+A.3.1 The PMPRB is an independent and autonomous quasi-judicial body.
+To ensure this independence and autonomy, the Act provides no power, either expressly or implicitly, to the government to direct the PMPRB or to review its decisions and orders.

+A.3.2 Decisions of the PMPRB are subject to judicial review by the Federal Court on substantive or procedural grounds in accordance with administrative law principles.

-The five pillars (intellectual property, industrial benefits, multilateral relations, consumer protection, and health care) and their relation to the PMPRB's role were described in the opening remarks to the Legislative Committee on Bill C-22 by the Honourable Harvie André, then Minister of Consumer and Corporate Affairs Canada, on December 16, 1986.
+1 The five pillars (intellectual property, industrial benefits, multilateral relations, consumer protection, and health care) and their relation to the PMPRB's role were described in the opening remarks to the Legislative Committee on Bill C-22 by the Honourable Harvie André, then Minister of Consumer and Corporate Affairs Canada, on December 16, 1986.